frontenddogma/web-development-glossary/manuscript/a.md

 ActionScript
 : An object-oriented programming language originally developed by Macromedia (later acquired by Adobe).
 ActionScript is influenced by HyperTalk, the scripting language for HyperCard.
 It is now an implementation of ECMAScript, though it originally arose as a sibling, both being influenced by HyperTalk.
 ActionScript is used primarily for the development of websites and software targeting the Adobe Flash Player platform, used on web pages in the form of embedded SWF files.&nbsp;[†](#w-actionscript)

+Active redundancy
+: A design concept that increases operational availability and that reduces operating cost by automating critical maintenance actions.&nbsp;[†](#w-active-redundancy)

 Active Server Pages
 : A server-side script engine for dynamically generated web pages.
 ASP can be written in a scripting language such as VBScript, JScript, or PerlScript.
 ASP were introduced in 1996 by Microsoft.&nbsp;[†](#w-asp)